only-solutions/clojure/IdeaProjects/processdata/README.md

 Open file in IntelliJ with the Cursive plugin
 1. Open project
 2. Right click on project.clj and Run Repl
-3. Modify clj file.
+3. Edit path to testdata.txt in IdeaProjects/processdata/src/processdata/core.clj file.
 Save.
 Right click in editor, REPL -> Load File in REPL
 4. Run (-main) in window below REPL

 ## Options